 Helkin René Díaz is a cinematographer and photojournalist based in Bogotá-Colombia.
-His main passion is the area of documentary.
 He studied film and photography in Colombia(2001), and Photojournalism and cinematography in Buenos Aires, Argentina (2008).
 His works are focused in people habits.
 Actually he works as a freelance photographer and cinematographer.

 In 2008 he was camera man in the documentary film “The Crown” nominated to the Academy Awards and honor mention in Sundance Film Festival 2008.

 His work “The Last Gamblers” about gamblers in the racetracks in Buenos Aires, Argentina, was nominated to the FNPI (Fundación nuevo periodismo iberoamericano) prize in photography on july 2010.
 This reportage was published in the Mexican magazine “Gato Pardo” in 2008.
 Also in the Argentinian magazine “Viva” in 2008, and was exhibited in Colombia in 2009 in to the photographic festival “Fotográfica 2009”.